We're calling on the Government to limit the long-term impacts of the coronavirus pandemic on young people’s mental health

 However, what happens now will have a lasting impact on young people’s mental health, for years to come - whether that's because of traumatic experiences at home, the pressures of isolation, or a breakdown in the support that gives them hope.

-Services are working hard to continue providing support for young people, but they’re under huge pressure, and we need to prepare for more young people needing support for their mental health as restrictions lift.
+Services are working hard to continue providing support for young people, but they’re under huge pressure, and we need to prepare for more young people needing support for their mental health now that restrictions are lifting.

-That’s why we’re calling on the Government to take urgent action to make sure that, as we emerge from this pandemic, all young people can get the help they need when they need it.
+That’s why we’re calling on the Government to take urgent action to make sure that all young people can get the help they need when they need it.

 What we’re calling for